sleede/fab-manager/app/frontend/src/javascript/components/README.md

 - All methods in the component must be commented with a comment block.
 - Other constants and variables must be commented with an inline block.
 - Depending on if we want to use the `<Suspense>` wrapper or not, we can export the component directly or wrap it in a `<Loader>` wrapper.
-- When a component is used in angularJS, the wrapped is required.
+- When a component is used in angularJS, the wrapper is required.
 The component must be named like `const Foo` (no export if not used in React) and must have a `const FooWrapper` at the end of its file, which wraps the component in a `<Loader>`.
+- Translations must be grouped per component.
+For example, the `FooBar` component must have its translations in the  `config/locales/app.$SCOPE.en.yml` file, under the `foo_bar` key.